Communicable Disease Control

 - Monthly and annual reports reflect trends for disease prevention, planning and action.

-Analysis & Intervention
+Analysis and Intervention

 - Appropriate action is taken to prevent or minimize the spread of disease.